ropensci/roweb/_drafts/2016-12-08-ropensci-fellowship-zoon.md

 Multiple modules can be used at each stage, allowing them to be combined or compared and because modules can be switched in and out it’s easy to quickly see how an analysis would change if a different method or dataset were used.

 What makes the Zoon project unique is that all of these modules are developed by the community (not the Zoon team) and held together in an online repository, just like community-contributed R packages (but much easier).
 Basically, each software module has to conform to a set of input and output formats to make sure the modules are interoperable, and also requires some basic documentation.
-The zoon R package helps users to write, document, test and share these modules so that everyone, not just experienced R developers, can contribute modules to Zoon.
+The [zoon](https://github.com/zoonproject/modules) R package helps users to write, document, test and share these modules so that everyone, not just experienced R developers, can contribute modules.

 ---

 ### Q: What’s an example of a research question that can be addressed using the Zoon R package?

 SDM is increasingly being used in epidemiology and public health research.
 For example, the recent outbreak of Ebola in West Africa occurred in a place people weren’t really expecting, so being able to anticipate where future outbreaks might start is pretty important.
 During the outbreak, I worked with some colleagues to develop an SDM to identify areas in Africa that are environmentally similar to those where previous human outbreaks have started[^2] ([code](https://github.com/SEEG-Oxford/ebola_zoonotic)).
 This used location data for humans and animals infected with Ebola, environmental covariates like vegetation, elevation, temperature and evapotranspiration, and a machine learning method known in the SDM world as Boosted Regression Tree modelling.
-We didn’t have Zoon back then, but that whole workflow would have been quicker to put together using zoon, and would have made it really easy to quickly evaluate the effects of changing model assumptions on areas predicted to be at risk of future outbreaks.
+We didn’t have Zoon back then, but it would have made that whole workflow quicker to put together, and really easy to quickly evaluate the effects of changing model assumptions on areas predicted to be at risk of future outbreaks.

 ![Figure 5B, Pigott et al 2014](/assets/blog-images/2016-12-08-ropensci-fellowship-zoon/elife-04395-fig5b-v2_crop.jpg)